MuxBH28/vaktija-desklet/README.md

-# This project is no londer maintained on this repository!
+# This project is no longer maintained on this repository!
 This project is available at offical Linux Mint repository: [cinnamon-spices-desklets](https://github.com/linuxmint/cinnamon-spices-desklets/tree/master/vaktija-desklet%40MuxBH28)

 # Vaktija Desklet